 Patagonia has breathtaking mountains, endless steppes, unusual wildlife, and stunning glaciers and icefields.
 It’s home to Torres del Paine, the most visited national park in Patagonia, and Los Glaciares, home of the Perito Moreno glacier.
 Its natural landscapes are some of the most beautiful in the world.

-The Atacama Desert is equally stunning, but in entirely different ways.
+Atacama Desert Luxury Tours are equally stunning, but in entirely different ways.
 Vast salt flats, lunar-like landscapes, active geysers, and crystal-clear blue lagoons occupy about 600 square miles in Atacama in northern Chile.
 Wondering which one is right for you?
 Answer the following questions to help narrow down your choice—then let us know in the comments where you want to go.

 How long can you stay in Patagonia vs Atacama?

 If you have just a week or less, your best bet is to choose just one or the other.
 There are so many sights and experiences in each destination, you really can’t do both in such a short time.